Migrant mother charged with felonies over bathroom dispute with Chicago police speaks out

 “These people have no home, no bed, no food, the least they can get is access to a clean bathroom,” Villegas said.

-Villegas said migrants already felt unwanted and mistreated by some officers at the station, but now the fear of retaliation is heightened.
+Villegas said migrants already felt unwanted and mistreated by some officers at the station, but now the fear of relation is heightened.

 Maria Perez has been volunteering at the 8th District, getting migrants food or other necessities and translating to help them communicate with officers since April.
 One of the main reasons for misunderstandings between officers and migrants is the language barrier, she said.